-Monday 17 September – Planning Meeting.
-Join us at 7pm to discuss our three campaigns: clean air, making Portsmouth a walkable city and saving bees.
+Monday 19th November – Join us at 7pm as we plan how to follow-up our ‘Streets for People’ meeting.
 Everyone is welcome.
-We will meet in the Community Space, Tesco Extra, Fratton Park (Upstairs behind the tills, follow the sign for ‘Community Space’).
+We will meet in the Community Space, Tesco Extra, Fratton Park.
+(Upstairs behind the tills, follow the sign for ‘Community Space’).

 Other Local Events and Campaigns

-Saturday 15 September 10:30–1pm at Buckland URC, 174 Kingston Road, Fratton, Hampshire, PO2.
+Saturday 17 November - Repair Café Portsmouth 10:30–1pm at Buckland URC, 174 Kingston Road, Fratton, Hampshire, PO2.
 This is a free event, where you are encouraged to bring in your broken appliance, stuck zip, rusty tools, old bicycle, holey jumper and work with the volunteers to make the necessary repairs to keep it running.
 Save yourself some money and help the environment by fixing rather than replacing.

-Tuesday 25 September - Milton Locks Wildlife Tots 10:30-12 Come along to Milton Locks Nature Reserve for a session of outdoor play for pre-school children and their parents and carers.
-Booking is essential. email@example.com Suggested donation of £4 per child.
+Tuesday 20 November - Milton Locks Wildlife Tots 10:30-12 Join Hampshire & Isle of Wight Wildlife Trust at Milton Locks Nature Reserve for a session of outdoor play for pre-school children and their parents and carers.
+Older siblings are welcome to join in as it is half term.